Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

 The unit of the energy of a configuration (the second column) can be either eV/[mixing atoms] or J/[mixing atoms].

-In this document, the name of data file is reffered to as ``CEL.log``, which is the default name of data file to be read in 5PG.
+In this document, the name of input file is referred to as ``CEL.log``, which is the default name of input file to be read in **5PG**.

 Strain energy